DFHack/dfhack/docs/Plugins.rst

 In order to operate the engine, queue the Stoke Boiler job (optionally on repeat).
 A furnace operator will come, possibly bringing a bar of fuel, and perform it.
-As a result, a "boiling water" item will appear in the 't' view of the workshop.
+As a result, a "boiling water" item will appear in the :kbd:`t` view of the workshop.

 .. note::